PJADPereira/flickr-download/README.md

 This script is as used in Vaz et al., 2018 (in prep)

 <h3>Requirements:</h3>
-This script only works in Python 3.x and was tested and run in Python 3.5 No external dependencies should be required to run it
+This script only works in Python 3.x and was tested and run in Python 3.5.
+No external dependencies should be required to run.

 <h3>How to use:</h3>